Iron Gates: Gorges

 The first narrowing of the Danube lies beyond the Romanian isle of Moldova Veche and is known as the Golubac gorge.
 It is 14.5 km long and 230 m wide at the narrowest point.
 At its head, there is a medieval fort at Golubac, on the Serbian bank.
 Through the valley of Ljupovska lies the second gorge, Gospodjin Vir, which is 15 km long and narrows to 220 m.
 The cliffs scale to 500 m and are the most difficult to reach here from land.
 The broader Donji Milanovac forms the connection with the Great and the Small Kazan gorge, which have a combined length of 19 km.
 The Orșova valley is the last broad section before the river reaches the plains of Wallachia at the last gorge, the Sip gorge.

 The Great Kazan (kazan meaning "cauldron" or "reservoir") is the most famous and the most narrow gorge of the whole route: the river here narrows to 150 m and reaches a depth of up to 53 m.

 Navigation and channels

 The riverbed rocks and the associated rapids made the gorge valley an infamous passage for shipping, even for the most seasoned boatmen.
 During the period of the Ottoman rule, the ships were guided through by the local navigators, familiar with the routes, called kalauz (from Turkish kalavuz, meaning guide, travel leader).
 During the rule of prince Miloš Obrenović, local Serbs gradually took over from the Ottomans, being officially appointed by the prince.
-In order not to aggravate the Ottomans further, the prince named Serbian navigators by a Turkish name, dumendžibaša, from dümen (rudder) and baş (head, chief, master).
+In order not to displease the Ottomans further, the prince named Serbian navigators by a Turkish name, dumendžibaša, from dümen (rudder) and baş (head, chief, master).
 The navigation fee was divided among dumendžibaša, loc (river pilots) and regional municipalities.